Brave Browser Update

 As you can see, Brave has saved me over an hour of time.

 We like Brave and so far haven’t encountered any problems using it.

-Mosaic was introduced in 1993 and ushered in the age of the World Wide Web.
+Mosaic was introduced in 1993 and ushered in the age of the World Wide Web and the web browser evolution.
 Soon after Mosaic came Netscape’s Navigator.
 Then in 1995, Microsoft introduced their web browser called Internet Explorer and the war was on between Netscape and Microsoft.
 There was a big advantage for Microsoft because they bundled Internet Explorer with it’s popular Windows operating system.

 By 2002 Microsoft’s Internet Explorer had over 90% of the web browser market.
 In the late 1990s Netscape launched what would become Mozilla Foundation to develop an open source web browser which evolved into Firefox.

 In 2003 Apple poked its’ head in the race with their web browser named Safari.
 Although popular on Apple devices, Safari never caught on with the PC crowd.

 Google jumped into the web browser market in 2008 with Chrome.
 By 2012 Chrome had absorbed market share from the competitors and was the dominant web browser in the market.